izumiz-dev/snippet-copy-tool/README.md

 - File attachments and rich text are not supported
 - Categories and tags are not implemented

-## Future Enhancements
+## Planned Enhancements

 - Snippet categorization
-- Template feature (variable replacement)
+- Template/variable replacement
 - Cloud sync
-- Search functionality
+- More advanced search

 ## License